zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/stacks.rst

-A :dfn:`stack` is a kernel object that implements a traditional last in, first out (LIFO) queue, allowing threads and ISRs to add and remove a limited number of 32-bit data values.
+A :dfn:`stack` is a kernel object that implements a traditional last in, first out (LIFO) queue, allowing threads and ISRs to add and remove a limited number of integer data values.

 .. contents::
     :local: